Deepak484sakthi2004/Langchain/GenerativeAI/simpleVectorStore/readme.md

 ## VectorStore Class

 The `VectorStore` class is the core of the implementation, providing methods to add vectors, retrieve vectors, and find similar vectors.
--VectorStore Class: This class is designed to store and retrieve vectors.
+- VectorStore Class: This class is designed to store and retrieve vectors.
 The vectors are stored in vector_data as a dictionary, and an indexing structure (vector_index) is updated to support retrieval based on similarity.

 - add_vector Method: Adds a vector to the store and updates the indexing structure.